Prioritising patients for emergency surgery or not: the impact of COVID-19 (ESORT-C19) London School of Hygiene and Tropical Medicine

-- Will use data on emergency admissions for acute conditions during the COVID-19 pandemic, alongside discussions with clinicians and patients.
+• Used data on emergency admissions for acute conditions and held online discussions with public and patient involvement panel members.

 Contact